hotwired/stimulus-site/_handbook/05_working_with_external_resources.md

      data-content-loader-refresh-interval="5000"></div>
 ```

-And update our controller to check for that attribute and start a `setInterval` timer when present:
+Now update the controller to check for a refresh interval and start a `setInterval` timer when present:

 ```js
   connect() {